Virginia Museum of Fine Arts, Richmond - Things to Do at Virginia Museum of Fine Arts

 Best Time to Visit

-Weekday mornings tend to be quieter, especially Tuesday and Wednesday.
+Weekday mornings tend to be quieter, Tuesday and Wednesday.
 Saturday afternoons can get busy with families, but the energy is nice.
 Thursday evenings offer a more relaxed, adult atmosphere.

 Suggested Duration